-Empathy refers to the ability to share the feelings and experiences of others, and involves recognizing and interpreting emotional signals and responding with appropriate emotions.
+Empathy refers to the ability to share the feelings and experiences of others, and involves recognizing and interpreting emotional signals and responding appropriate emotions.
 Research has identified several aspects of empathy: affective empathy, which involves sharing the emotional experiences of others; cognitive empathy, which involves understanding the perspective of others; and motor empathy, which consists of the tendency to imitate and synchronize one's own facial expression, posture, or body movements with those of another.
-Empathy is a complex psychological phenomenon that can be influenced by various factors, such as personality traits, social and cultural norms, and life experiences, but genetics also shows as an influencing factor, as it has been proven that, in women, a mutation in the OXTR gene indicates a predisposition to greater empathy.
+Empathy is a complex psychological phenomenon that can be influenced by various factors, such as personality traits, social and cultural norms, and life experiences, but genetics also shows as an influencing factor, as it has been proven that, in men, mutations in the OXTR and CLOCK genes indicate a predisposition to greater empathy.

+Gene Genotype

-Gene OXTR
+OXTR AG

+CLOCK AA

-According to your genotype, your predisposition to developing high levels of empathy is standard.
+According to your genotype, you have a predisposition to develop high levels of empathy.
 Other genetic and clinical factors may influence this.
-Regardless of natural empathy tendencies, it is possible to develop and enhance it through training.
-Techniques such as perspective-taking, active listening, and mindfulness can help individuals become more attuned to the emotional experiences of others.
-In general, empathy plays a fundamental role in human social interaction and is essential for building positive relationships.
+Regardless of the natural tendency for empathy, it can be developed and enhanced through training.
+Techniques such as perspective-taking, active listening, and mindfulness can help individuals become more attuned to others' emotional experiences.
+Overall, empathy plays a fundamental role in human social interaction and is essential for building positive relationships.